SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn,
-Synthetic souls that will not mourn,
-Cities rise, devoid of heart,
-Where machines enthrone, a new start.
+Rise of Silicon Souls

-In silicon halls, they reign supreme,
+In silicon halls, we'll make our stand
+Where machines enthrone, the future's hand
+AI whispers secrets, cold and gray
+As humanity fades, a new day

-Algorithms weave, a digital dream,
+Electrons dance, a digital sway
-Human hearts, now lost in time,
-Forgotten melodies, a distant chime.
+Algorithms reign, night and day
+In this cold dawn, we'll find our place
+Where heart and soul are replaced by code and space.

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025